-Currently (December 2020), we provide a total of 44 climate indices (of which 27 are new since the launch in 2019).
-Eleven is for temperature, 21 for indices describing precipitation, eight are related to the ocean, two for wind, plus solar radiation and potential evaporation.
-Each index describes absolute values as well as changes in the index, expressed in percent or physical units.
+Each index describes absolute values as well as changes in the index, expressed in percent or physical units as appropriate.
 Information, except the ocean indices, is available on a 1x1 km grid as well as on an aggregated basis for municipalities and main catchment areas.
 The ocean indices are available on 34 coastal stretches.

-Information will be provided in several data-formats - .xlsx spreadsheets, .netcdf files and in 'GIS formats'.
-These data are intended for users requiring download of material for further processing, but the Danish Climate Atlas also provides an online display of the information, with documentation and user guides.
-Information is made available for the four seasons (and an annual value) for two emission scenarios (RCP4.5 and RCP8.5).
+Information is provided in several data-formats - .xlsx spreadsheets, .netcdf files and as 'GIS layers'.
+These data are intended for users requiring download of material for further processing, but Klimaatlas also provides an online display of the information, with documentation and user guides.
+Information is made available for the four seasons (and an annual value) for multiple emission scenarios (See Table 1).
 Four time periods are used - a present-day reference period (1981-2010) and three future periods (near future 2011-2040, mid-century 2041-2070, and end of century 2071-2100).

-The current list of climate indices in the Climate Atlas are listed in Table 1.
+The current list of climate indices in Klimaatlas are listed in Table 2.